b97jre/RNAseqcourse/source/smallRNA-lab.rst

 	./sam2expTable.pl sam.dir > out.table

-Here sam.dir is the directory with all sam files and out.table the file to which the output is printed.
+Here, sam.dir is the directory with all sam files and out.table the file to which the output is printed.
 This might take a few minutes.

 Once the reads mapping to each microRNA have been counted, we can analyze the microRNA expression levels using R. Start R by typing: ::